-- 1. How did you feel this scenario went? - Review understanding of learning objective: Communicate effectively and compassionately with the patient, family, and health care team members about end-oflife issues. - a.
-What therapeutic techniques did you utilize today?
+- 1. How did you feel this scenario went? - 2.
+Review understanding of learning objective: Communicate effectively and compassionately with the patient, family, and health care team members about end-of-life issues. - a.
+What therapeutic techniques did you utilize with Laura and her mother to provide comfort at this difficult time?
 Were they effective? - b.
-If you could "do over," would you say anything differently to Laura or her mom? - 3.
+If you could "do over," would you do anything differently? - 3.
 Review understanding of learning objective: Recognize one's own attitudes, feelings, values, and expectations about death and the individual, cultural, and spiritual diversity existing in these beliefs and customs. - a.
-What did you learn about your own attitudes, feelings, values and expectation about death while participating in this scenario? - 4.
+What did you learn about your own attitudes, feelings, values and expectation about death while caring for a patient who is actively dying? - 4.
 Review understanding of learning objective: Demonstrate respect for the patient's views and wishes during end-of-life care. - a.
 How did you advocate for Laura's wishes about her end of life care? - 5.
 Review understanding of learning objective: Assess symptoms (e.g., pain, dyspnea, constipation, anxiety, fatigue, nausea/vomiting, skin breakdown and altered cognition) commonly experienced by patients at the end of life and intervene appropriately according to evidence based palliative care practices. - a.
 Pain - i.
 Explain how you performed a focused pain assessment on Laura - ii.
 Do you believe her pain is well managed?
-Why or why not? - iii.
-How will morphine oral solution improve Laura's pain management during end of life care? - b.
+Why or why not? - b.
 Respiratory status - i.
 What was Laura's respiratory status?
 How did you address it? - c.
-GI status

-- i.
-How did you assess Laura's GI status? - ii.
-How does her GI status relate to her overall condition and treatments? - d.
-Anxiety/Fear/Depression/ Cognitive status - i.
-What stages of grief are Laura and her mom demonstrating today? - ii.
-Do you think Laura is demonstrating any signs of depression?
-Delirium?
-Explain? - iii.
-How did Laura's emotional status change after the palliative care consult? - e.
+Anxiety/Fear/Depression/ Cognitive status - ii.
+Agitation is a common end of life symptom.
+Do you think Laura demonstrated any signs of agitation?

+- iii.
+Hallucinations are common at end of life.
+How will you manage hallucinations for a patient who is actively dying? - d.
 Skin integrity - i.
 What are Laura's risk factors for skin breakdown? - ii.
-Did you find any areas of skin breakdown?
-How would you describe her sacral area? - iii.
-What interventions could be implemented to prevent further skin breakdown? - 6.
+Did you find any areas of skin breakdown? - 6.
 Review understanding of learning objective: Apply legal and ethical principles in end-oflife care, recognizing the influence of personal values, professional codes, and patient preferences. - a.
-Compare palliative care/hospice services. - b.
-Describe what is contained in advanced directives and how they are beneficial in decision making during patient care. - c.
+How did you use Laura's advance directives in decision making about her care when she could no longer speak for herself? - b.
 What are the goals for end of life care?
-Are these goals currently being met for Laura? - d.
-Whose wishes are followed when a patient can no longer speak for themselves? - e.
-How would you address Laura's poorly controlled pain during the night shift? - 7.
+Are these goals currently being met for Laura? - c.
+Whose wishes are followed when a patient can no longer speak for themselves? - 7.
 Review understanding of learning objective: Address spiritual health during end-of-life care - a.
 How did you address spiritual wellness during your care of Laura and her mom? - b.
 What other resources could be incorporated to enhance spiritual wellness? - 8.
 Tie the scenario back to the nursing process in a large group discussion.
-Concept mapping can be used to facilitate discussion.
+Concept mapping can be used to facilitate discussion. - a.

-- a.
 Identify priority nursing problems you identified for Laura. - b.
 Create a patient centered goal for each nursing problem you identified. - c.
 Discuss potential focused assessments for each nursing problem. - d.
 Discuss priority nursing interventions for each nursing diagnosis. - e.
 Re-evaluate the simulation in terms of the nursing process; what was actually accomplished?
-What could be improved in the future?

-9. Summary/Take Away Points
+What could be improved in the future? - 9.
+Summary/Take Away Points - a.
+"Today you cared for a patient who was actively dying and provided therapeutic communication to the patient and family member.

-a.
-"Today you cared for a patient experiencing end of life symptoms related to end stage lung cancer.
-You advocated for improved pain management, palliative care and the initiation of advance directives.
 What is one thing you learned from participating in this scenario that you will take with you into your nursing practice?"
 (Each student must share something different from what the others' share.)